- How to distinguish eczema from psoriasis – how to get rid of both diseases

 2. Psoriasis manifests itself in the form of scales, eczema in the form of vesicles..

 Eczema is often caused by substances that irritate your skin.
 These substances may include soap, detergents, disinfectants, and even some types of juices or meat products..

 Common allergens such as dust, pets, pollen, mold, and some foods are known to cause eczema.

-Eczema is most common in infants andEarly age, and although it can suffer from it in adulthood, it is much less likely.
-If this occurs in adulthood, it is usually associated with thyroid disorders, hormonal changes or stress.
+Eczema is most often found in infants and young children, and although it can be affected in adulthood, it is much less likely.
+If this occurs in adulthood, it is usually associated with thyroid disease, hormonal changes, or stress..

-Studies indicate a weakening of the immune system and accumulation of toxins in the colon with the development of skin diseases.
+Studies indicate a weakening of the immune system and the accumulation of toxins in the colon with the development of skin diseases.

-Consumption of 50-100 mg of zinc daily was also associated with a lower prevalence of skin diseases.
+Consumption of 50-100 mg of zinc daily was also associated with a lower prevalence of skin diseases..

 This is because protein metabolism is based on zinc, and protein is essential for skin healing.
 Experts suggest using zinc gluconate lozenges for optimal zinc absorption.